Churchill Fellowship Investigation

 I also spoke with a number of surrogacy agencies in Ukraine, Georgia and Mexico.
 I particularly want to acknowledge Carlos Herrera, the Director of Mexico Surrogacy Foundation, who had arranged to assist me during my (eventually cancelled) visit to Villahermosa.
 Carlos gave me a significant amount of time over Skype to explain surrogacy in that region.

 Thank you to my very patient clients at home who were understanding of me taking a break from clinical practice to undertake this project.
-I am very happy to report that some much wanted pregnancies were confirmed, and some long awaited babies were born during my absence.
+I am very happy to report that some much much-wanted pregnancies were confirmed, and some long awaited babies were born during my absence.
 Congratulations to these happy new parents, and parents to be.
 Thank you also to the colleagues who “held the fort” while I was away.

 And thank you for reading my little blog posts, it has been lovely to share my experiences while I have travelled.
 This process has really helped me to assemble my thoughts and will make it easier to finalise the report that I am required to prepared for the purposes of the Fellowship (and will eventually be uploaded to the Trust’s website).